 By Natalie Euler

-My sources for this news release were the USDA Forest Service and NDSU Extension Service.
-If you would like more information about Rust Diseases and Their Control call Natalie Euler at the Conservation Office at 605-244-5222, Extension 4 or by email at [email protected]
+My sources for this news release were the North Dakota State University Extension and U.S. Forest Service.
+If you would like more information about Dutch elm disease call Natalie Euler at the Conservation Office at 605-244-5222, Extension 4 or by email [email protected]